HomePhoto & VideoVSCO

 How do I keep my photos looking consistent in VSCO?

-Save your favourite edit as a recipe.
+Save your favourite edit as a recipe, which needs at least the Plus membership.
 After you finish adjusting a photo, tap the recipes icon and store the current preset and slider settings, then apply that same look to every shot in a set with one tap.
-We keep two or three signature recipes for different moods, and that is the real trick behind a cohesive, on brand feed.
+We keep two or three signature recipes for different moods, and that is the real trick behind a cohesive feed.
+On the free Starter tier you cannot save recipes, so you would be rebuilding looks by hand.

-Can I do advanced edits like removing objects in VSCO?
+Can I remove objects from a photo in VSCO?

 Why use VSCO on an iPad instead of an iPhone?

-The larger screen is the main reason.
+The larger screen is the main reason, and it is the same universal app, so there is nothing extra to buy.
 In our testing the iPad made it far easier to judge fine slider changes and to see how a preset affects the whole image, which leads to more careful, natural edits.
 Resting the tablet on a stand turns it into a comfortable little editing desk, and your work syncs back to your phone through your account.
+The one weak spot is the social feed, which still feels built for the phone.